Military and Overseas Voters (UOCAVA)

 - The Federal Voting Assistance Program’s online system does not require an Oregon’s driver's license.

+Military and overseas voters registered in Oregon have options in voting.
+Those options include how to mark the ballot and how to return the ballot.
 During the voting period, military & overseas registered voters can access and mark their ballot online by visiting My Vote, hosted by the Oregon Secretary of State's office.
 If you have any problems accessing your ballot online, please contact Multnomah County Elections.
 Please note, the online system will not work in the following countries.

 Military and overseas voters can mail, fax or email their ballot back.
 The email to return the ballot is email@example.com.
 Please note, these options are only available to military and overseas voters.
 All other voters must return their ballot by mail.